Home Space Saving 101

 • Storage Benches: Storage benches provide both seating and hidden storage.
 They can be perfect for storing hats, gloves, scarves, or even boots during the off-season.

-• Coat Racks with Shelves: Coat racks or mudroom furniture often include shelves and hooks for storing bags, hats, or seasonal accessories.
+• Coat Racks with Shelves: Coat racks with shelves or mudroom furniture often include shelves and hooks for storing bags, hats, or seasonal accessories.

 Invest in Specialized Storage Solutions